-Molecular biology major doesn't let disease limit her lyssa Cruz wakes up in the morning and turns her head.
-She sees a new patch of her hair sitting on her bright teal pillow.
-She looks at the hair and sighs.
+Alyssa Cruz takes control despite unpredictabilty of alopecia turns her head.
+She sees a new patch of her now multiplied into four.
+This is when she hair sitting on her bright teal pillow.
+She looks knew it was time to tell her parents.
+She was at the hair and sighs.
 This wasn't the first time this had happened but the third or fourth.
 The condition she has is called alopecia.
-Alopecia is an autoimmune disease which means her body is essentially creating antibodies to attack itself, in her case her hair follicles.
+Alopecia is an autoimmune disease which means her body is essentially creating antibodies to attack normal was.
+I didn't know why hair was so itself, in her case her hair follicles.
 This causes her hair to fall out in patches.
 There is no cure.